su-squares/tenthousandsu.com/_posts/2018-11-11-operator-bug-fixed.md

 Now we have a higher degree of confidence in the Su Squares smart contract and it should be easier for third parties to audit.

-Thank you for your extreme patience during this update, and we sincerely appologize for the inconvenience this caused you.
+Thank you for your extreme patience during this update, and we sincerely apologize for the inconvenience this caused you.

 Stay tuned for an upcoming announcement about our re-launch event.
 [See our Twitter](https://twitter.com/susquares).
 And happy singles day!